yene/Farbfleck/README.md

-# Atelier Farbfleck
+# Wordpress Theme Farbfleck

-Benötigt ein CMS damit die user die seiten bearbeiten können.
+* for a wordpress site that uses only pages

 ## Todo
 * embed Font Chalkduster (for Os that dont have it, or find a similiar font with open license)